Suicide Prevention Toolkit for Primary Care Practices

 Module 5 – Intervention

-This five-page learning module discusses a range of patient management approaches that can be implemented in the primary care setting according to the level of risk.
+This eight-page learning module discusses a range of patient management approaches that can be implemented in the primary care setting according to the level of risk.

 3. Developing Mental Health Partnerships